quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

-An endpoint that lacks resource to immediately configure a new path MAY delay sending the PATH_RESPONSE until sufficient resource are available.
+An endpoint that lacks resource to immediately configure a new path could delay sending the PATH_RESPONSE until sufficient resource are available.
 Long delays may cause the peer to repeat the PATH_CHALLENGE and eventually send a PATH_ABANDON, in which case the procedures specified in